SMILE: Discriminating milli-lens systems in a VLBI pilot project: Results

 \section{Results}

 Here we present the results of our study.
 Figure \ref{fig:J2347} shows the 4.9\,GHz image for the source J2347-1856, as an example of a source that we cannot discard as a milli-lens candidate at this stage.
 Table~\ref{tab:J2347} lists all the derived properties with their respective errors.
-The images and derived quantities for the other sources are listed in the appendix, while we also make all the images and tables available in the online version of the journal.
+The images and derived quantities for the other sources are listed in appendix \ref{sec:app1}.

-We summarize our categorization of lens candidates in table \ref{tab:summary}.
-In total, we rule out 32 sources as milli-lens systems from our initial 40 candidates.
-We discuss the sources rejected as milli-lens candidates in more detail in Section~\ref{sec:discussion}.
-As can be seen from Fig.~\ref{fig:summary_chart_V2}, the most discriminating factors in rejecting milli-lens systems are the spectrum test (24 sources rejected), the SBR test (23 sources rejected) and the morphology test (13 sources rejected).
-Less discriminating are the FR test (3 sources rejected) and the separation test (1 source rejected).
+We summarise our categorisation of lens candidates in Table \ref{tab:summary}.
+In total, we rule out 31 sources as milli-lens systems from our initial 40 candidates.
+We discuss the sources rejected as milli-lens candidates in more detail in Sect.~\ref{sec:discussion}.
+As can be seen from Fig.~\ref{fig:summary_chart_V2}, the most discriminating factors in rejecting milli-lens systems are the spectrum test (23 sources rejected), the SBR test (23 sources rejected) and the morphology test (nine sources rejected).
+Less discriminating are the FR test (three sources rejected) and the separation test (one source rejected).
 Investigating both variability (FR test) and proper motion (separation test) is expected to be more discriminating with the addition of more epochs of observations, as we have only two epochs for 19 of our sources.
-In total, 23 out of 32 rejected lens candidates fail more than one of our criteria.
+In total, 19 out of 31 rejected lens candidates fail more than one of our criteria.